fermyon/workshops/wasm-and-containers/workshop/02-key-value-store.md

 ## Implement a Counter

-The Spin SDK provides an easy way to use a KeyValue store.
+The Spin SDK provides an easy way to use a Key Value store.
 Depending on the programming language you've chosen, please refer to the [Quick Reference for this Section](#quick-reference-for-this-section) to see the complete sample code.
 In this section we'll be using TypeScript as an example.

 First we need to open a store, then check if a counter exists, and finally either set it, or increment it.